OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-two-columns.md

 * **Value**: `"gap-4"`
 * **Description**: This defines the default gutter size between columns.
 The value "gap-4" applies a gap utility class from Tailwind CSS to add spacing between the columns.
 Detailed information about the gap property can be found in the Tailwind CSS documentation.
-These style properties ensure that the `ShTwoColumns` component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the <b>{{ $doc.constructorName }}</b> component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
 This value only can be modified in the `sh-two-columns.ts` file, it cannot be modified via markdown.